-Assume that we are confident that the "correct" representative cross sections for the flood routing component of the TR-20 have been chosen.
-We are now faced with the problem of selecting the Manning roughness coefficients required for the stage-area-discharge relationship.
-Section 3.5 discussed the difficulties associated with the definition of the in-bank roughness and illustrated the impact of the roughness on the time of concentration.
-Figure 3.7 in that section showed the impact of different bankfull roughness coefficients on the storm hydrograph.
-Twenty-six surveyed cross sections were used in that example where the overbank roughness was 0.1 in each section.
+Assume that we are confident that the "correct" representative cross sections for the flood routing component of the WinTR-20 have been chosen.
+We are now faced with the problem of selecting the Manning roughness coefficients required for the stage-areadischarge relationship.
+Section 3.4.9 discussed the difficulties associated with the definition of the in- bank roughness and illustrated the impact of the roughness on the time of concentration.